-We are relatively recently retired (2017) and live in North Hampshire on the Berkshire border.
+We both retired in the summer of 2017 and live in North Hampshire on the Berkshire border.
 We’re active and keen cyclists.
 Bob used to take part in mountain bike off-road orienteering events and cycle commuted to work a couple of days a week, more in the summer.
 Karon cycled to work for years, every day, come rain or shine.
 As our cycling abilities were quite disparate, we started tandeming in 2009 with a second-hand Thorn Explorer – just to see if it did the trick.
-After a couple of years we concluded that yes, it did and looked to invest in a new tandem – one that fitted us – and, for a variety of reasons, decided on a Hase Pino.
+After a couple of years we concluded that yes, it did, and looked to invest in a new tandem – one that fitted us – and, for a variety of reasons, decided on a Hase Pino.
 It has some advantages over a ‘normal’ tandem – it’s easier to communicate and a lot more comfortable for the stoker.
 The disadvantage is that it’s a heavy beast, so not as ‘spritely’ as a normal tandem.
 Since buying it in 2011, we’ve had it resprayed and I fitted a Rohloff hub gear in place of the stock 3×9 derailers.
 In the autumn of 2019 I ‘electrified’ the bike with the addition of a Bafang Fun8 250w motor and 17.5Ah battery.

 We are not fast and don’t do huge daily distances, but we get there in the end.
 Karon has mixed connective tissue disease – an auto-immune disorder which damaged her pancreas, so she has been type 1 diabetic since age 16.
 Her own immune system also attacked her lungs and the lining of her heart, so she finds cycling (and even walking) up hill extremely hard.
 To keep her diabetes as stable as possible, she tries to follow a low carb diet, which mainly means no bread, rice, potatoes or pasta.
 She tries to stick to meat or fish with green vegetables.
 When we are cycle touring, this can often make finding a lunch or evening meal difficult, as most fast-food comes loaded with carbs, so we tend to carry a few low carb items she can eat, just in case.